 The pipeline User Manuals and Guest Observer (GO) Data Handbooks describe data products, processing steps, calibration procedures, and known issues.

 Data Analysis FAQs

 Frequently Asked Questions (FAQs) for each instrument can be found on our Data Analysis FAQ page.
 These cover information about the data not necessarily in the instrument or proposal documentation, but that may be relevant for interpreting your results.
-All of the FAQs can be found on our external site: Data Analysis FAQs.
+All of the FAQs can be found here: Data Analysis FAQs.